Aerial photo of a Dearborn neighborhood

 Who will sell the homes after they are built?

-Private realtors/realty companies will sell the homes.
-The City will not sell the new homes, but they will have deed restrictions and other regulations governing how they are sold and ensuring sale at affordable prices to meet the City’s goal of providing affordable options for homeownership for Dearborn residents.
+Private realtors/realty and development companies will sell the homes.
+The City will not sell the new homes, but they will have deed restrictions and other regulations governing how they are sold and ensuring sales at affordable prices to meet the City’s goal of providing affordable options for homeownership for Dearborn residents.

 How can a Dearborn resident purchase one of the lots and/or homes?